pledge4future/co2calculator/docs/calculate/distances.rst

         destination=dest_dict
         roundtrip: bool = False)

+We use the fuzzy string matching package `thefuzz <https://github.com/seatgeek/thefuzz>`_ to find the train station in the database which best matches the user input.

-b) Geocoding for other trips
+c) Geocoding for other trips
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For other trips, we use `Pelias structured geocoding <https://github.com/pelias/documentation/blob/master/structured-geocoding.md>`_ as included in `openrouteservice <https://openrouteservice.org/>`_.
+For other trips (e.g., car or bus), we use `Pelias structured geocoding <https://github.com/pelias/documentation/blob/master/structured-geocoding.md>`_ as included in `openrouteservice <https://openrouteservice.org/>`_.
 This means, the user has different predefined fields to specify an address.

 .. autofunction:: co2calculator.distances.geocoding_structured

+Usually, good results can be achieved by specifying `country`, `locality` and `address`.
+Further specifications are usually not needed and can sometimes even negatively effect the geocoding results.

 Distance computation
 --------------------